ratscrew/flights/README.md

 ## Development server

-Run `ng serve project flights` for a dev server.
+Run `ng serve --project flights` for a dev server.
 Navigate to `http://localhost:4200/`.